pastorcmentarny/denva/README.md

+# Knyszogar - Personal Server Assistance

+## DESIGN

+Design choices
+- Mono-repo
+- Trunk Based Development
+- Python 3

+### Mothership (200)
+Merge Delight into
+It will contain various
+- _Send email with data every 5 minutes_
+- _Remove all images that are black_
+- Server CAMERA APP _Python app that making photos_
+- A server
+- MessengerHub (Service responsible for sending email)
+- CCTV
+- Airplane scanner
+- Sensor data processor
+- Metrics Service - It will collect all metrics from all services

-# Denva - it starts as Dom's Environment Analyser and become denva is a Dom's personal assistant
+### Denva(201) & Denviro(202) - it starts as Dom's Environment Analyser and become denva is a Dom's personal assistant

 This project has inspired by various events in the workplace.
 It measures: